JensBender/chatgpt-cover-letter-generator/README.md

 <!-- USAGE -->
 ## 💻 Usage
 ### 🖊️ Enter Information
-Enter the URL of the job posting and your motivation to apply for the job in `your_information.py`.
+Add the job posting URL and your motivation in `your_information.py`.
 ```
 job_description_url = "https://openai.com/careers/research-scientist"